herpiko/unk/README.md

 ### 20200630

 <a href="https://github.com/qmk/qmk_firmware/commit/6d6340a82b3ed61f5dd2a40dac78712d7bd736fd">My pull request has been merged.</a> I think the first iteration of UNK is done for now.
 Thanks!

+### 20200704

+I've updated the layout and plate design.
+UNK is now supporting 104 keycaps set by resizing its space keys to 2u. `+` and `Ent` keys from the numpad can be used here.
+On the other hand left `Fn` and `Del` keys got bigger.
+DSA profile is preferred for best suitability.